 - Under Response/Over Response: During LASIK surgery, the surgeon uses a computer-guided laser to reshape precise amounts of corneal tissue to correct vision.
 In a biological system, it is possible for some tissues to behave differently than the vast majority of others.
 If this occurs, it is possible to have a small amount of residual nearsightedness or farsightedness after the first procedure.
 In most cases, this may be enhanced via a 2nd “fine-tuning” procedure if necessary.
 In our experience, enhancement procedures are needed in less than 1% of cases.

-- Night Vision and other Quality of Vision Disturbance: Some patients have noticed glare and halos, glare, and starburst at night after LASIK.
+- Night Vision and other Quality of Vision Changes: Some patients have noticed glare and halos, glare, and starburst at night after LASIK.
 This is fairly common during the healing period but tends to improve dramatically as the eye heals.
 This is one area where technological advancement has resulted in significant improvement.
 Persistent night vision disturbances are now rare, and in more cases improved after LASIK.
-In a clinical trial performed by Dr. Parkhurst and presented at the American Society of Cataract & Refractive Surgery in 2011, there was a statistically significant improvement in night vision after both LASIK and Visian ICL.6
+In a clinical trial performed by Dr. Parkhurst and presented at the American Society of Cataract & Refractive Surgery in 2011, there was a significant improvement in night vision after both LASIK and Visian ICL.9

 In our experience, these risks are extremely rare when patients are selected properly, modern technology is used, and those who may not be good candidates are instructed they may have different or lower risks if they remain in their glasses and contact lenses to see.